BlenderCN-Org/3d-iso-spriter/README.md

 Note that no matter the file extension given in 'output name', the output will always be a png.

 If you're using a POSIX machine (e.g Mac, Linux) you used to be able to use the helper script `3ds_to_sheet.sh` to automatically combine all the sprites onto one sheet, and rename the sprites to compass directions.
-This is now obselete, as the python scripts do the compass directions for you, and it is not likely that we will use full sprite sheets.